 Data sharing has become an increasingly important topic in the business world.
 Traditionally defined as a concept in the world of academic research, data sharing as a technology has become highly relevant for businesses of all sizes, whether they need to disseminate data across a large, global organization or need to augment internal data with broader market data to gain better insights.

-At a basic level, data sharing is the ability to distribute the same sets of data resources with multiple users or applications while maintaining data fidelity across all entities consuming the data.
+Data sharing is distributing the same data resources to multiple users or applications while ensuring data consistency across all entities consuming the data.

 Data can originate from the many software applications an enterprise uses during its normal course of business, from website visitor behavior to IoT device signals as diverse as home appliances or power plant sensors.
 In today's digital world, data sources seem almost infinite, which also means corresponding data volumes are as well.